 At the other end of the spectrum are the Lego kits, which are superb.
-However they are expensive - there are about 5 and they range in price from €60 to 250€.
+However they are expensive - there are about five and they range in price from \in 60 to \in 250.
 They have a lot of functionality but are probably not suitable for under 10's.

 A good middle ground is the OWI "Edge" Robot Arm.
-The Edge actually looks like a robot, has lots of functionality and costs only 50 - 60 €
+The Edge actually looks like a robot, has lots of functionality and costs only \in 50 - 60.

 The other we would recommend is the Snap Circuits RC Rover - simple battery driven low power electronics and suitable from about 8 years old.
-Also a reasonable price at about 50€
+Also a reasonable price at about \in 50.

 A word of warning - many robots come as 'build-yourself' kits.
 Personally we would avoid these like the plague because they really are too difficult for primary age children to build without intense one-to-one supervision and you will end up getting a tech-minded parent to do it for you.
-Ignore the hype on the box about how children learn so much by constructing them!
+Ignore the hype on the box about how children learn so much by constructing them - it may be true but preferably in someone else's classroom